 During the trial period, no transfers will be issued when paying with the new option.
 Transfers can only be made in fare-paid zones where you do not need to show your fare again.

-Transfers for fares paid by tapping credit cards or smartphones will be available in late 2021, based on the results of this trial.
+Transfers for fares paid by tapping credit cards or smartphones will be available in 2022, based on the results of this trial.

 Where to tap

-At Rideau Station, tap to pay at the accessible fare gate on the west side of the station.
+Tap to pay at the accessible fare gate.
 All regular payment options (Presto, U-Pass, barcode transfers) continue to work at this fare gate too.

-Tap your credit card or smartphone mobile wallet on the front card reader.
+Tap your credit card or smartphone mobile wallet on the front or the top card reader.